 The Lebanese social is stratified by class.
 Many of the differences in status are determined by wealth, which usually correlates along familial or religious lines.
 Those who are wealthy are usually distinguishable by their lavish clothes and belongings that they proudly display.
 People are generally comfortable interacting across the social classes.
 However, there is a clear social separation between those occupying the lowest status – beggars – and the rest of society.
 The cultural concept of ‘’ generally demands that elders receive the utmost respect from those younger than them, regardless of their social status.

 The perception of honour once regulated much of Lebanese behaviour.
 Though the honour code is not stringently followed, it has left cultural imprints on communication styles.
-The honour culture is the learned principle that people should protect their personal and family honour at all costs.
+The is the learned principle that people should protect their personal and family honour at all costs.
 This requires individuals to give a public impression of dignity and integrity by stressing their family’s achievements and positive qualities.
 In Western society, self-criticism can position a person beyond moral reproach by others.
-In Lebanon, however, the expectations of society can pressure individuals to conceal or deny anything that could tarnish their honour.
-Any admission of error or failure can bring shame and loss of face on individuals (and their family) by peers.
+In Lebanon, however, the expectations of society can pressure individuals to conceal or deny anything that could tarnish their honour to avoid bringing shame on the individuals (or their family) by peers.
 Therefore, to prevent such indignity in Lebanon, criticism is rarely given directly and praise is expected to be offered generously.
 The younger Lebanese generation generally doesn’t feel the need to strictly uphold the honour code.
 Such customs are more prevalent among the older, more conservative population.
 However, one’s personal integrity and dignity is still seen as an important virtue throughout Lebanon.
 It is arguably a reason why the Lebanese are particularly charitable and hospitable.